jinwood/jinwood.github.io/data/authors/default.md

 ###### 04-2022 - Present

-- Developed contracts microservices using AWS technologies like Lambda, SQS, DynamoDB, and CloudFormation.
+- Developed serverless microservices using AWS technologies, such as Lambda, SQS, DynamoDB, and CloudFormation.
-- Played a key role in rebranding, focusing on Cuckoo blog redesign.
+- Played a pivotal role in rebranding efforts, focusing on redesigning the Cuckoo blog.
-- Worked extensively on enhancing both customer-facing website and internal CRM.
+- Significantly enhanced both customer-facing websites and the internal CRM system.
-- Collaborated in architecture discussions, code reviews, and demos.
+- Actively participated in architecture discussions, conducted code reviews, and delivered impressive demos.

 #### Quadrotech / Quest - Frontend Developer